rtbigdata/geojson-mongo-import.py/README.md

 `python geojson-mongo-import.py points.geojson points`

 Given an input file named "points.geojson" having GeoJSON points and destination collection named "points".
-This repo includes a "points.geojson" file which is a FeatureCollection of points and a couple of properties including a timestamp.
+This repo includes a sample "points.geojson" file which is a FeatureCollection of points and a couple of properties including a timestamp.

+The standard mongoimport tool provided with MongoDB does not recognize GeoJSON files without first having to edit them.
+Using this script instead of mongoimort takes care of that.

+This script uses bulk write operations which results in nearly a 10x performance boost.
+This performance improvement is very noticeable with large GeoJSON files.

 After importing the GeoJSON file, this script creates a MongoDB [2dsphere](https://docs.mongodb.com/manual/core/2dsphere/) geospatial index on the collection (if the named index does not exist).
 It also creates the named database and collection if they do not exist.

-Script requires MongoDB 2.4 or higher, and was developed using Python 2.7 and a MongoDB 3.4 server.
+Script requires MongoDB 3.2 or higher (prior releases do not support bulk operations), and was developed using Python 2.7 and a MongoDB 3.4 server.